Welcome to the Iowa Afterschool Alliance Website!

 |3:45 – 5:00 pm||Special Activities

-Option 1 (at 3:30 pm): Site visit to a 21CCLC program at a Des Moines Public Schools middle school – Meet in hotel lobby at 3:30 (you will need to leave your last workshop 15 minutes early to go on the site visit).
+Option 1 (at 3:30 pm): Site visit to Brody Middle School 21CCLC program (Des Moines Public Schools) – Meet in hotel lobby at 3:30 (you will need to leave your last workshop 15 minutes early to go on the site visit).
+Transportation provided by Iowa Commission on Volunteer Service

 |Evening||Dinner on Your Own